Possession of DRUG PARAPHERNALIA

 Any drug conviction may preclude participation in certain educational programs.
 Likewise, even a drug arrest will likely result in some action from a professional license board.
 Further, it may be more difficult for an offender to obtain employment with this conviction on their record, and an employer may terminate someone convicted of the offense.

 What Options Are Available?

 An accused charged with Possessing Drug Paraphernalia is entitled to a jury trial.
-Trial is not often pursued by the accused in these cases because of the: time commitment required (multiple court appearances); financial expense in lawyer fees; general stress of having a pending case; they just want the case quickly resolved; and/or, they decided a different resolution was a better option.
-This is occasionally unfortunate because some of these cases have excellent constitutional arguments (suppression bases on illegal stop, search, seizure) and other viable defenses.
+Trial is not often pursued by the accused in these cases because of the: time commitment required (multiple court appearances); financial expense in lawyer fees; general stress of having a pending case; their desire to quickly resolve the case; and/or, they decide that a different resolution was a better option.
+This is unfortunate because some of these cases have excellent constitutional arguments (suppression bases on illegal stop, search, seizure) and other viable defenses.

 Many people accused of this offense want to resolve the case as soon as possible.
 This can often (but not always) be accomplished at the preliminary hearing, which is typically the first court appearance for these offenses.

 When entering any guilty plea, it is essential that the accuses is first fully advised of all their options and of all the consequences to entering the plea.
 When clients desire this resolution, Lampman Law attempts to first reduce the charges.
 Depending on the facts of the case, the accused prior record score, and specific goals, there are strategic advantages concerning where, when, and, of course, what to plead guilty to.